Cay-Zhang/SwiftSpeech/README.md

 **SwiftSpeech** is a wrapper for Apple's **Speech** framework with deep **SwiftUI** and **Combine** integration.

 - [x] UI control + speech recognition functionality in just several lines of code.
+- [x] Customizable cancelling.
 - [x] SwiftUI style reactive APIs and Combine support.
-- [x] Highly customizable but also keeping your code highly resuable via a composable structure.
+- [x] Highly customizable but also keeping your code highly reusable via a composable structure.
-- [x] Fully open low level APIs.
+- [x] Fully open low-level APIs.w

 ## Installation
 SwiftSpeech is available through Swift Package Manager.
 To use it, add a package dependency using URL: